canonical/tdx/README.md

 | 24.04, 25.04\* | Intel® Xeon® 6 Processors with E-Cores | Sierra Forest | 1.5.x |
 | 24.04, 25.04\* | Intel® Xeon® 6 Processors with P-Cores | Granite Rapids | 2.0.x |

-\* Ubuntu 25.04 includes bounce buffer support for NVIDIA H100 Tensor Core GPU
+\* Ubuntu 25.04 host + Ubuntu 24.04 guest are needed to enable shared device pass-through support for NVIDIA H100 Tensor Core GPU

 To help identify which processor you have, please visit [ark.intel.com](https://www.intel.com/content/www/us/en/ark.html) and search for the part number.
 Then, look for "Code Name" and "Intel® Trust Domain Extensions (Intel® TDX)".